-- To a student who is currently enrolled at Mendocino College.
+- To a student who is admitted to Mendocino College.

-- To a student who has met identified prerequisit(s)/ corequisite(s).
+- To a student who has met identified prerequisite(s)/corequisite(s).

-- The student's academic record shall be clearly annotated to reflect that the units and grade were earned by examination.
+- The student’s academic records shall be clearly annotated to reflect that the units and grade were earned by examination.

 - Units earned under credit by examination are not considered part of the student’s official program and will not be used for registration certification to Social Security, the Veterans Administration, or similar agencies.

-- Credit by examination can only be taken for a letter grade with the exception of those courses designated for credit/no credit only.
-Courses taken for credit by examination meet major requirements, except those courses designated credit/no credit only.
+- Credit by examination can only be taken for a letter grade with the exception of those courses designated for pass/no pass only.
+Courses taken for credit by examination meet major requirements, except those courses designated pass/no pass only.

 - A maximum of 12 units of credit may be earned by examination.